TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 14/Luke 14.9.md

 ---

-and he that bade thee and him shall come and say to thee, Give this man place; and then thou shalt begin with shame to take the lowest place.
+and he who invited both of you would come and tell you, 'Make room for this person.'
+Then you would begin, with shame, to take the lowest place.